Angular Combining of Forecasts of Probability Distributions: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 In the literature on distributional forecasting, the question has been posed as to whether it is better to average horizontally or vertically.
-We have viewed this as an empirical question, and have extended the debate by proposing that combining can be performed at an angle, leading to a method that lies between the extremes of horizontal and vertical combining.
-Although our suggestion of angular combining is motivated by empirical pragmatism, we feel the approach is interesting conceptually, and we have endeavored to convey this with graphical illustrations for simple examples involving Gaussian distributions.
-We extended the theoretical results of \citet{lichtendahl2013better} to obtain several interesting results for angular averaging.
-Firstly, like vertical and horizontal averaging, angular averaging produces distributional forecasts for which the mean is the average of the means of the individual distributional forecasts in the combination.
-Secondly, angular averaging produces a distribution with lower variance than vertical averaging, and, under certain assumptions, greater variance than horizontal averaging.
-Thirdly, as with vertical and horizontal averaging, the CRPS for angular averaging is no worse than the average score of the distributional forecasts in the combination.
-Fourthly, the median combination, which gives the same distribution when performed horizontally or vertically, also delivers the same distribution when performed at an angle.
+We have extended the debate by proposing combining at an angle, leading to a method that lies between the extremes of horizontal and vertical combining.
+Although our proposal is motivated by empirical pragmatism, we also feel it is interesting conceptually.
+We extended the theoretical results of \citet{lichtendahl2013better} to obtain results for angular combining.
+Like vertical and horizontal combining, angular combining produces CDF forecasts for which the mean is the combination of the means of the individual CDF forecasts.
+Angular combining produces a CDF with lower variance than vertical combining, and, under certain assumptions, greater variance than horizontal combining.
+As with vertical and horizontal averaging, the CRPS for angular averaging is no worse than the average CRPS of the individual CDF forecasts.
+In Online Appendix G, we present a new modeling framework that reveals how horizontal, vertical and angular combining structure the available information differently, providing insight for when it is most natural to use each combining method, and showing potential for new approaches to combining.

-Our empirical study used forecasts produced by multiple forecasting teams of weekly COVID-19 mortality.
-We illustrated our proposals by implementing angular averaging and performance-weighted angular combining.
-The out-of-sample results were encouraging, with the score for distributional forecast accuracy showing angular combining performing as well as the better of horizontal and vertical combining for each mortality series considered.
-Angular combining performed particularly well in terms of the accuracy of the tails of the distributional forecasts.
-The method was also found to be competitive when compared against a variety of combining and recalibration methods from the literature.
+In our empirical studies, angular combining performed well in comparison with horizontal and vertical combining, with noticeably strong performance in terms of the accuracy of the tails of the distributions.
+It was also found to be competitive when compared against a variety of combining and recalibration methods from the literature.
+We included an angular combining version of the trimming-based method of \citet{Jose2014}, demonstrating that angular combining should not be viewed as a single method because it allows a different approach to existing combining methods.